designgears/Manjaro-SteamOS/Instructions for install.md

 # /home/YOURUSERNAME/.steam/registry.vdf

-Add the following line  "CompletedOOBE"  "1"  here-  This will fix the Error on steam start!
+Add the following line  "CompletedOOBE"  "1"  This must be added at the end of the English entry, press Enter at the end of this line to create a space to enter it

 "language"		"english"
 "CompletedOOBE"		"1"
 "SourceModInstallPath"

 Save and exit